zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 **Note:** When restoring OS configuration files to the upgraded OS, make sure to follow the distribution vendor's guidelines for best practice and security, as there may be differences in software configuration between the older and newer OS releases.

-## Upgrade Intel® Manager for Lustre\*
+## Upgrade Integrated Manager for Lustre\*

-The first component in the environment to upgrade is the Intel® Manager for Lustre\* server and software.
+The first component in the environment to upgrade is the Integrated Manager for Lustre\* server and software.
 The manager server upgrade can be conducted without any impact to the Lustre\* file system services.

-### Backup the Existing Intel® Manager for Lustre\* Configuration
+### Backup the Existing Integrated Manager for Lustre\* Configuration

 1. Backup the Existing configuration.
 Prior to commencing the upgrade, it is essential that a backup of the existing configuration is completed.

-    The following shell script can be used to capture the essential configuration information that is relevant to the Intel® Manager for Lustre\* software itself:
+    The following shell script can be used to capture the essential configuration information that is relevant to the Integrated Manager for Lustre\* software itself:

     ```bash
     #!/bin/sh
-    # EE Intel Manager for Lustre (IML) server backup script
+    # EE Integrated Manager for Lustre (IML) server backup script

     BCKNAME=bck-$HOSTNAME-`date +%Y%m%d-%H%M%S`
     BCKROOT=$HOME/$BCKNAME